smccau/minimal-mistakes/_pages/research.md

 1. Meadow-rues are nearly fully sampled, and therefore have the potential for a complete phylogeny.
 2. Meadow-rues show several (and repeated) geographical transitions.
-3. Meadow-rues also show instability in sexual traits, like sexual system and pollination syndrome.
+3. Meadow-rues also show instability in sexual traits, like sexual system and pollination syndrome (see images below).

+{% include gallery caption="From left to right, insect, ambigously, and wind pollinated _Thalictrum_ species.  _Thalictrum_ in unique in its wide variety of pollination syndrome within the genus." %}

 **These reasons set meadow-rues up as an ideal case to study how plants evolve when they move to new areas -- a key question in evolutionary biology.**
 {: .notice--warning}